Photo: Markus Scholz for the Leopoldina

 Now that we have a reasonably robust knowledge base at hand, we can exploit our understanding of the composition and dynamics of clock proteins for specific translational use in agricultural biotechnology in crop species and drug discovery in humans.
 Specific examples of such knowledge translation will be presented.

-Russell G. Foster, London, UK
+Speaker: Russell G. Foster, London, UK

 By studying how circadian rhythms and sleep are regulated (entrained) by the dawn/dusk cycle we demonstrated the existence of a “3rd class” of photoreceptor within the eye and showed that these new photoreceptors comprise a small number of photosensitive retinal ganglion cells (pRGCs) that utilise the blue light sensitive photopigment melanopsin (OPN4).
 Whilst there has been remarkable progress in understanding the complex intracellular mechanisms that generate circadian rhythms, the molecular pathways whereby the pRGCs entrain circadian biology has remained poorly understood.